Explore Our Towns

 Welcoming 2 million visitors a year, Shipshewana could be considered the “hub” of LaGrange County.
 A shopper’s paradise offering Amish-made quality furniture, home décor, antiques, artisan and locally-made items, clothing and accessories, outdoor furniture and décor, sporting goods, music and more.
 Shipshewana is home to the Midwest’s Largest Flea Market, as well as, the famous Blue Gate Restaurant & Bakery which is a must-stop for our visitors (as well as a treat for locals!).
 We have many attractions and activities for all ages, but a few favorites are the buggy rides, the animal park, and the Menno-Hof museum.
 In addition to shopping, food and fun visitors get to experience world-class entertainment with major headline performers as well as unique shows you can only find in Shipshewana.
 Make sure to book a room at one of our beautiful hotels – you’ll want to spend a few nights because There’s Always More To Explore!

 This quaint town just off the Indiana Toll Road was settled in 1834.
 At that time, it was named “Mongoquinong”, a name that the Potawatomi people had given to the prairie in northeastern Indiana.
 Shortly thereafter it was renamed “Lima” and was, at that time, the county seat.
 It was later renamed “Howe” after John B. Howe, a local attorney.
 Local amenities include a golf course, camping resort, summer farmers market, county park & nature preserve, and several restaurants and ice cream shops.
-We encourage visitors to explore everything Howe has to offer!
+We encourage visitors to explore everything Howe, population 700, has to offer!

 LaGrange’s initial settlers were Yankee immigrants, that is to say they were from New England and were descended from the English Puritans who settled that region in the colonial era.
 The LaGrange County Courthouse was listed on the National Register of Historic Places in 1980.
 A town of just 2,625 people, LaGrange has a downtown that is several blocks long and is home to a variety of places to eat, drink, and shop.
 A great place to stop as you’re traveling around to our local parks and recreations options.